SIDNet: Learning Shading-aware Illumination Descriptor for Image Harmonization: Method

 \subsection{Neural Rendering Framework}

-As shown in \cref{fig:method}(a), the neural rendering framework is composed of three neural network modules and one rendering module.
-First, the Shading Module and the Illumination Encoder Module generate the shading using the input depth and illumination map.
+As shown in Fig.~\ref{fig:method}(a), the Neural Rendering Framework is composed of three neural network modules and one rendering module.
+First, the Shading Bases Module and the Illumination Encoder Module generate the shading using the input foreground image and the illumination map.
 Then, the Albedo Estimation Module makes an estimate of the albedo from the input image.
-Finally, the Rendering Module uses the albedo feature, shading, and the input image to re-render the input image under novel illumination.
-Below we describe these four modules in detail.
+Finally, the Rendering Module combines the albedo feature, the shading, the background image and the input image to re-render the input image under a novel illumination.
+Below we describe these modules in detail.